Go Goldfields is a place-based initiative addressing complex social issues in the Central Goldfields Shire, Victoria.

 Central Goldfields Shire Council

-Ciel Lindley Communications and Marketing, Go Goldfields, Central Goldfields Shire Council firstname.lastname@example.org
+Ciel Lindley Communications, Go Goldfields, Central Goldfields Shire Council firstname.lastname@example.org

 Economic Participation Facilitator,